-Finn Church Aid opens Finland’s first ever supermarket selling surplus food
+Welcome to WeFood, Finland’s first ever supermarket selling surplus food

 The world has awoken to the phenomenon of food waste.
 More than a third of the food produced in the world ends up as food waste.
 At the same time, 800 million people go without a sufficient amount of food and even suffer from hunger.
+Food waste is also an environmental concern, by preventing food waste we fight climate change.

-Even in Finland, 400 to 500 million kilos of initially edible food are thrown out and destructed every year.
+Even in Finland, 400 to 500 million kilos of initially edible food is thrown out and destructed every year.
 The amount of food waste is so great that various measures need to be taken to reduce it.

 WeFood combats food waste by selling food that would otherwise become food waste, such as food in slightly damaged packagings or fruits and vegetables with superficial imperfections.
 The products for sale come from businesses as donations.